Anabelmara18/EMPLOYEE-DEMOGRAPHICS-AND-HR-ANALYTICS-WITH-SQL/README.md

 # EMPLOYEE-DEMOGRAPHICS-HR-ANALYTICS-WITH-SQL
 A SQL-based analysis of employee data to uncover insights on workforce diversity, employment status, and compensation trends.

 ## Overview
-This project explores a company's employee dataset to uncover insights related to workforce diversity, employment status, compensation trends, and overall workforce composition.
-Using SQL, I performed detailed analysis on gender and racial distribution, department sizes, termination rates, and average pay by job roles.

-It simulates a real-world HR analytics dashboard, empowering stakeholders to better understand employee demographics, identify gaps, and make data-driven decisions.
+This project simulates a real-world HR analytics solution by examining employee data to:

+- Identify diversity patterns
+- Analyze employment trends
+- Investigate departmental dynamics
+- Evaluate compensation distribution
+- Assess performance & recruitment channels

+All analysis was done using **pure SQL** in **PostgreSQL**, emphasizing backend-driven insight generation.

 ---